Always have the courage to look behind the words people tell you so you can understand why they say the things they say.

 My photography won awards at various international competitions in portrait, deeper perspective, people, personal portfolio, lifestyle and wedding categories.

-My written work was published in the Root Quarterly, the Columbia Journal, in the Journal of Free Black Thought, The Caribbean Quarterly, The Caribbean Writer, Cieo and other publications.
+My written work was published in the Root Quarterly, the Columbia Journal, in the Journal of Free Black Thought, The Caribbean Quarterly, The Caribbean Writer, the Equiano Project, and other publications.
 My work has received financial support from the Africana Studies Department at SUNY, Stony Brook, from the Mercatus Center at George Mason University, from the Foundations Against Intolerance and Racism (FAIR) in the Arts, and from the Shelby Steele Foundation.
+For further details visit the Awards section of my site.

 Motherhood